-The Supplier Diversity program reported its highest year-end spending in its 20-year history with roughly \$76.4 million - or 33 percent of the utility's \$234 million spend for procurement - to minority, women and locally-owned small businesses (MWBE/LSBs) in 2016.
+The Supplier Diversity program reported its highest year-end spending in the 20-year history of the program with roughly \$75.4 million to minority, women and locally-owned small businesses (MWBE/LSBs) in 2017.

-The Supplier Diversity program's spending breaks down to nearly \$22.8 million to locally-owned small businesses, \$10.9 million to women-owned business enterprises and \$42.6 million to minority-owned business enterprises.
+The program's spending breaks down to nearly \$22.8 million to locally-owned small businesses, \$10.9 million to women-owned business enterprises and \$42.6 million to minority-owned business enterprises.